 Sellers usually conduct their own merger control assessment with respect to the different bidders.
-The outcome of such assessment and its impact on the timing of the transaction and transaction certainty may be an important criteria to move forward with a specific bidder.
+The outcome of such assessment and its impact on the timing of the transaction and transaction certainty may be an important criterion to move forward with a specific bidder.
 In the current sellers' market, we often see "hell or high water"-clauses included in the merger clearance closing condition.

-11. Have you seen an increase in the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside?
+11. Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) 'continuation fund' transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?